 How is Font Data Structured?

-Font data is structured in a way that allows for precise rendering of text across different platforms and devices.
-Below are the key components of font data:
+This information is structured in a way that ensures precise rendering of text across different platforms and devices.
+Below are the key components:

 1. Outline Data